Rick Wakeman: 1974–1980: King Arthur, No Earthly Connection, and second Yes run

-By the summer of 1976, Wakeman fell into financial trouble after touring had met its minimal expectations and its expenses had exceeded its profits, and had to come up with £350,000 "in a matter of weeks".
-He sold his Rolls-Royces, ended his Fragile car service company, and disbanded the English Rock Ensemble, and saw further relief when A&M agreed to pay royalties in advance.
-At the suggestion of Wakeman's his manager, Brian Lane, Wakeman rehearsed with Bill Bruford and John Wetton for six weeks with the plan to form a new band, but the story broke in Melody Maker which effectively caused the group to split.
-Wakeman took up work recording the soundtrack to White Rock, a documentary film about the 1976 Winter Olympics directed by Tony Maylam.
-The film premiered in February 1977 as a double bill with Genesis: In Concert.
+After touring ended in August 1976, Wakeman fell into financial trouble and was ordered to pay £350,000 "in a matter of weeks".
+Matters were worsened as his most recent tour had met its minimal expectations and its expenses had exceeded the profits.
+To help the situation he sold his Rolls-Royces, closed his car service company, and disbanded the English Rock Ensemble, and had further relief when A&M agreed to pay his album royalties in advance.
+At the suggestion of his manager Brian Lane, Wakeman rehearsed with his former Yes bandmate Bill Bruford and King Crimson bassist/vocalist John Wetton for six weeks with the plan to form a rock supergroup, but disputes between the three musicians' managements coupled with the story being reported in Melody Maker caused the group to split.
+Around this time Wakeman finished recording the soundtrack to White Rock, a documentary film about the 1976 Winter Olympics directed by Tony Maylam.
 The track "After the Ball" was one that Wakeman forgot to write; he proceeded to play it as a completely improvised single take, rather than confessing to the producers.

-Wakeman's fortunes changed when he was invited to join Yes in Montreux, Switzerland, as they were working on new songs for Going for the One (1977), in November 1976.
+Wakeman's fortunes changed when he was invited to join Yes in Montreux, Switzerland in November 1976, as they were working on new songs for Going for the One (1977).
 Keyboardist Patrick Moraz had left during the early stages in part due to the "enormous psychological pressures within the group".
-Upon hearing the band's new material of more accessible and concise songs, Wakeman agreed to play on the album as a session musician and joined the band in Montreux.
-Wakeman subsequently agreed to rejoin the band full-time, but noticed the new edition of Melody Maker had printed the headline "Wakeman rejoins Yes" hours after he agreed.
-He then learned that Lane had informed the press of his return without consulting him.
-Wakeman described Going for the One as "the album Yes should have made instead of Topographic Oceans", and considered the 15-minute track "Awaken" as one of the group's best.
+Upon hearing the new material, which was more accessible and in a style that he could relate and contribute towards, Wakeman agreed to join the band initially as a session musician.
+Hours after he subsequently agreed to rejoin full-time, he found the Melody Maker had printed the headline "Wakeman rejoins Yes" as its front cover article.
+Lane had informed the press of his return without consulting him.
 Tormato (1978) features Wakeman playing a Birotron, a tape replay keyboard that used 8-track tape cartridges and contributed funds to its development.
 He is reported to have given the album its name by throwing a tomato at a showing of the art used for the album's cover.

+In 1977, the press named Wakeman as one of the acts on A&M Records who threatened to leave if the label signed the controversial punk band the Sex Pistols.
+He denied any involvement and said it was a publicity stunt derived by A&M to drop the band.
+Wakeman has since dispelled rumours that he disliked punk rock, and was a key figure in getting American punk band The Tubes their first record deal, having suggested to George Daly that he contact A&M executive Kip Cohen, who went on to sign them.